23XI Racing: Car No. 23 history

-On September 21, 2020, Jordan and Denny Hamlin announced the formation of a Cup team to begin competition in 2021 with Jordan as majority owner, Hamlin as minority owner and Wallace as the driver.
+On September 21, 2020, Jordan and Denny Hamlin announced the formation of a Cup team to begin competition in 2021 with Jordan as majority owner, Hamlin as minority owner, and Wallace, who eleven days prior had announced his departure from Richard Petty Motorsports, as their first official driver.
 The team bought a guaranteed starting spot in every 2021 race by purchasing a charter from Germain Racing.
 The team's name, car number and manufacturer were not revealed at the time of the announcement.
 Hamlin later said that the two had discussed owning a team but that it never came to fruition.
 On October 22, the team announced its name, 23XI Racing, and would use the number 23 (Jordan's number during his basketball career).
 On October 30, the team revealed that they will run Toyotas with a technical alliance with Joe Gibbs Racing (whose No. 11 car is driven by Hamlin) and operate out of a shop owned (and formerly used) by Germain Racing.
 On December 14, 23XI Racing announced that DoorDash, McDonald's, Columbia Sportswear, Dr Pepper, and Root, Inc. will be the sponsors of the No. 23 team in 2021.
 It was also announced that several crew members of the former Germain operation would join the team as a pit crew.
 On February 3, it was announced that former Germain driver Ty Dillon (who attempted to make the Daytona 500 with fellow Toyota team Gaunt Brothers Racing) would run the car in the 2021 Busch Clash, as Wallace was not eligible to run the clash.